Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Fock Space Tensor Product Categorifications

 \subsection{Semi-Infinite Standardly Stratified Categories}

-In this subsection, we provide some background on highest weight categories with possibly infinite poset, following the work of Brundan and Stroppel \cite{brundan_stroppel_semiinfinite}.
+We give some background on highest weight categories with possibly infinite poset, following work of Brundan and Stroppel \cite{brundan_stroppel_semiinfinite}.

-We first need classes of sufficiently ``nice'' abelian categories where semi-infinite analogues of highest weight categories are well-behaved.
-An associative (not necessarily unital) $\fk$-algebra $A$ is said to be \textit{locally unital} if it has a system of mutually orthogonal idempotents $\{e_i\}_{i \in I}$ such that $A = \bigoplus_{i,j \in I} e_iAe_j$.
+We work with sufficiently ``nice'' abelian categories where semi-infinite analogues of highest weight categories are well-behaved.
+An associative (not necessarily unital) $\fk$-algebra $A$ is \textit{locally unital} if it has a system of mutually orthogonal idempotents $\{e_i\}_{i \in I}$ such that $A = \bigoplus_{i,j \in I} e_iAe_j$.
 Moreover, $A$ is \textit{locally finite-dimensional} if each $e_iAe_j$ is finite-dimensional.
 A (left) module over a locally unital algebra $A$ is a (left) $A$-module $M$ satisfying $M = \bigoplus_{i \in I} e_iM$.
 We say that $M$ is \textit{locally finite-dimensional} if $\dim_{\fk} e_iM<\infty$ for all $i \in I$.
 We write $A\modlfd$ for the full subcategory of locally finite-dimensional $A$-modules.

 \begin{defn} A $\fk$-linear abelian category $\cC$ is \textit{Schurian} if it is equivalent to the $A\modcat_{\lfd}$ for some locally finite-dimensional locally unital algebra $A$.
 A Schurian category with finitely many isomorphism classes of simple objects is called a \textit{finite} abelian category. \end{defn}